 After I woke up, it took me fifteen minutes to – on hands and knees – get from the bed – to the bathroom.
 I needed at least about an hour to be able to move my hands, feet, and knees again.

 I could neither lift things nor my small child with my crooked and powerless fingers or aching hands and wrists.
-Whatever I wanted to raise, I needed to have to wrap my arms around and pull it upwards.
+Whatever I wanted to raise, I needed to wrap my arms around and pull it upwards.

 Overall, there were only a few painless times.
 The disease and its management stuffed most of my days.